Canada Tax Guide

 • You received a request to file a return.

-• You and your spouse or common-law partner elected to split pension income for 2009.
+• You and your spouse or common-law partner elected to split pension income.

 • You sold property or realized a taxable capital tax gain.

-• You have not repaid any of your Old Age Security (OAS) or Employment Insurance (EI) benefits.
+• You are required to repay Old Age Security (OAS) or Employment Insurance (EI).

-• You have not repaid all of the amounts you withdrew from your Registered Savings Plan (RRSP).
+• You have not repaid all of the amounts you withdrew from your Registered Savings Plan (RRSP) for a Home Buyers Plan or Lifelong Learning Plan.

-• You have to contribute to the Canada Pension Olan (CPP).
+• You have to contribute to the Canada Pension Plan (CPP).

 You still may want to file if any of the following apply.